 The Need for Self-Advocacy

-Enhancing Leadership Effectiveness: Effective leadership requires assertiveness and communicating confidently.
+Effective leadership requires assertiveness and communicating confidently.
 Research conducted by the Center for Creative Leadership has shown that self-advocacy positively correlates with leadership potential, influencing decision-making and team dynamics.
-By advocating for ourselves, we model the behavior we wish to see in others, inspiring those around us to embrace their voices.
+By advocating for ourselves, we not only empower others to use their voices, we are enabled to pursue opportunities that align with our God-given purpose.

 Step #3.
-Set Boundaries: Establish clear boundaries that align with your values and priorities.
+Establish clear boundaries that align with your values and priorities.
 Communicate these boundaries respectfully and firmly, both in personal and professional settings.
 By doing so, you cultivate an environment that respects your time, energy, and well-being, enabling you to perform at your best.

 Self-advocacy is an essential skill for all women to cultivate.
 By embracing our voices, we empower ourselves and others, promote personal growth, and enhance leadership effectiveness.
 We cultivate a culture of respect, open communication, and authenticity through self-advocacy.
 Let us draw inspiration from the Scriptures, embrace our worth, and actively advocate for our needs, goals, and values.
 As Christian women, we can profoundly impact our lives, our communities, and the world around us.

-Call To Action: A Self-Advocacy Skill Builder
+A Self-Advocacy Skill Builder

 Goal 1.
 Recognize and Embrace Your Worth